 ADDRESS CHANGE

-All new international students should submit a Student Contact form to the IEC within the first two weeks of class.
+All new international students should submit a Student Contact form to IEC within the first two weeks of class.
 International Students who change either their local or home country address are required to notify the U.S. Department of Homeland Security within 10 days of moving.
 Failure to submit the address change will cause students to fall out of status.

 I-20 EXTENSION